 ADVERTISING

-Odenwald entrepreneurs follows Matthias Martiné - focus on reducing bureaucracy and economic freedom
+An entrepreneur from the Odenwald region succeeds Matthias Martiné – focusing on reducing bureaucracy and creating economic freedom

-The general assembly of the Chamber of Commerce and Industry (IHK) Darmstadt Rhein Main Neckar unanimously elected Christian Jöst on Tuesday evening (June 17 ) .
-The managing director of Jöst Abrasives GmbH from Wald-Michelbach in the district of Bergstraße follows Matthias Martiné , who is leaving after over 16 years of IHK engagement.
+The general assembly of the Darmstadt Rhine Main Neckar Chamber of Industry and Commerce (IHK) elected Christian Jöst as its new president on Tuesday evening (June 17).
+The managing director of Jöst Abrasives GmbH from Wald-Michelbach in the Bergstraße district succeeds Matthias Martiné , who is stepping down as planned after more than 16 years of service to the IHK.

-Jöst has been a member of the Presidium since 2019 and is now the highest volunteering of the IHK Darmstadt.
-In his inaugural speech, the entrepreneur called for an economic re-establishment and complained of the increasing regulatory density: "We again need a free social market economy-free of regulatory rage and a prescription small."
+Jöst has been a member of the executive board since 2019 and is now taking on the highest honorary position at the Darmstadt Chamber of Industry and Commerce (IHK).
+In his inaugural address, the entrepreneur called for a realignment of economic policy and lamented the increasing density of regulations: "We need a free social market economy again – free from regulatory zeal and petty bureaucracy."

 Commitment to entrepreneurial freedom

-As an entrepreneur with a strong regional rooting, Christian Jöst is also volunteering : on the board of the Strahlemann Foundation , in the magazine "My Odenwald" , as a holder of a small alpaca herd -and the only entrepreneur in the Federal Government's Sustainable Finance Advisory Board .
+As an entrepreneur with strong regional roots, Christian Jöst is also involved in voluntary work : on the board of the Strahlemann Foundation , in the magazine "My Odenwald" , as owner of a small herd of alpacas – and as the only entrepreneur in the Sustainable Finance Advisory Board of the Federal Government .

-Christian Jöst takes over the office of Matthias Martiné , spokesman for the Volksbank Darmstadt Mainz, who worked as an IHK president for over six years During this time, he was dealing with far-reaching crises-from corona pandemic to energy bottlenecks to the recession as a result of geopolitical developments.
+Christian Jöst takes over the office from Matthias Martiné , CEO of Volksbank Darmstadt Mainz, who as president of the Chamber of Industry and Commerce (IHK) for over six years .
+During this time, he dealt with far-reaching crises – from the Corona pandemic and energy shortages to the recession resulting from geopolitical developments.

-Martiné significantly shaped the strategic direction of the chamber.
-The focus was on transformation, securing skilled workers, future of the city centers , the integration of sustainable financing models and the expansion of business -related networks.
-Under his leadership, the Hub31 start -up center strengthened, in which the TU Darmstadt and Darmstadt University of Applied Sciences are now participating as shareholders.
+Martiné significantly shaped the Chamber's strategic direction.
+The focus was on transformation, securing skilled workers, the future of city centers HUB31 startup center was strengthened, among other initiatives , and the Technical University of Darmstadt and Darmstadt University of Applied Sciences have since become shareholders in this center.

 (Darmstadt - Red/IHK)